Plegridy (Peginterferon Beta-1A (Rch))

 Pregnancy and Breastfeeding

-Do not start Plegridy if you are already pregnant.
-If you could become pregnant, use contraception while using Plegridy.
-Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+Do not use Plegridy if you are already pregnant.
+If you could become pregnant, effective contraception is required during treatment.
+Discuss breastfeeding with your doctor.

 Drug Interactions